For annual SEND report please go to 'Links' at the bottom of this page

 How will I know how well my child or young person is doing and how will you help me support my child’s learning?

-In addition to our Parent Consultation Evenings and reporting arrangements at which the SENCO is always available for further discussion and support, there will also be opportunities to discuss your child’s Special Educational Needs and share IEPs at SEN review meetings.
+In addition to our Parent Consultation Evenings and reporting arrangements at which the SENDCO is always available for further discussion and support, there will also be opportunities to discuss your child’s Special Educational Needs and share IEPs at SEN review meetings.

 If your child has Speech and Language Therapy, the allocated Speech and Language therapist will be able to offer support, ideas and strategies to develop Communication, and speech and language.